databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/02-deploying-databend-with-hdfs.md

 a.
 Follow [Installing BendSQL](../../../30-sql-clients/00-bendsql/index.md#installing-bendsql) to install BendSQL on your machine.

 b.
-Follow [Connecting to Databend using BendSQL](../../../30-sql-clients/00-bendsql/00-connect-to-databend.md) to launch BendSQL and retrieve the current time for verification.
+Launch BendSQL and retrieve the current time for verification.

 ### Starting and Stopping Databend